ovh/design-system/packages-new/examples/vue-vite/README.md

-# ODS Vue Starter application with Vite
+# ODS Vue Example application with Vite

-This package is a starter to show how to integrate `ODS` vue components.
+This package is an example to show how to integrate `ODS` vue components.
-This is a mini application made with React 18 that displays some components.
+This is a mini application made with Vue that displays some components.

 It was made with : `yarn create vite my-vue--vite-ods-app --template vue-ts`

-There is examples of uses of the different feature from `ODS`:
+There are examples of uses of the different feature from `ODS`:

 - using independent package with only one component
 - using component collection package with all components